 If you’re headed to big box stores to print any materials, you’re probably dealing with steep markups.
 Rather than pay high prices, James Robert Webb, who owns his own indie record label, uses the website GotPrint for all of his printing needs.

-Rather than bringing on a full time employee to answer phones or handle emails, you can outsource these administrative tasks to virtual businesses.
-For example, you can hire a virtual assistant on a part-time basis to handle your emails.
+Rather than bringing on a full-time employee to answer phones or handle emails, outsource these administrative tasks to virtual businesses.
+For example, you can hire a virtual assistant on a part-time basis to handle managing your email.
 You can create an ad for a virtual assistant on a site like Elance, which is a freelance site where experienced workers can apply for your job.

-You can also outsource your receptionist position.
+You can also outsource your front desk position.
 Businesses like Ruby Receptionists can handle your incoming calls, set a voicemail for you, and send you email alerts as specified.
-There are several pricing options to chose from, but compared to hiring someone full time, you’ll save money.
+There are several pricing options to choose from, but compared to hiring someone full time, you’re likely to save money.

-If you’re just starting out, you could check out the possibility of renting shared workspace, suggests business coach, Jennifer Martin.
-A lot of cities are now renting out space within a building for this purpose, since nowadays so many businesses are run primarily by a laptop and smartphone.
-You typically have access to conference rooms so you can meet with clients and have a workspace where you can get online, make calls, and be productive.
+If you’re just starting out, you could check out the possibility of renting a shared workspace, suggests business coach Jennifer Martin.
+Coworking spaces are increasingly available since so many businesses today are powered by a remote workforce.
+Users typically have access to conference rooms for meeting with clients and have a place to get online, make calls, and be productive.

-It’s certainly cheaper than renting your own space, and it’s a good way to network with other business professionals who use the office too.
+It’s probably cheaper than renting your own space, and it’s a good way to network with other business professionals who use the office too.

 5. Use cheaper phone options

 Cell phone bills can be expensive, especially if you’re paying for several lines.
 While many businesses can’t survive without cell phones, there are ways to keep costs down.
-For instance, use long distance apps like Viber, which takes away from your data rather than your minutes.
-If texting costs are adding up, try WhatsApp, an app that enables you to text for free for the first year, after which it costs $1 a year.
+For instance, use long-distance apps like Viber, which takes away from your data rather than your minutes.
+If texting costs are adding up, try WhatsApp, an app that enables you to send texts for free.

 Do you have an out-of-the-box way to save your business money?
-Share it with other like-minded entrepreneurs in the comment section below.
+Share it with us on Twitter @Bplans.